 I’m sorry, but that’s the politically incorrect truth.

 Look at it this way.
 If I didn’t know that my work is more valuable than say, cutting the lawn, then I wouldn’t have made the time to help hundreds of thousands of people each day with our Early To Rise content.

-Instead I’d be wasting my day saving $20 per hour rather than sourcing articles from great authors and thought leaders, like James Altucher, Jason Leister, Bob Burg, Matt Smith, and of course, our mentor, Mark Ford, that change the lives of tens of thousands of people.
+Instead I’d be wasting my day saving $20 per hour rather than sourcing articles from great authors and thought leaders, like James Altucher, Jason Leister, Bob Burg, Matt Smith, and of course, our mentor, Mark Ford, who change the lives of tens of thousands of people.

 This is not average thinking.

 But we are not average people.
 Nor should we want to be.
 The average person, as you know, gets average results and lives an average life.
 The average life, according to statistics, is a life of stress, debt, and watching four hours of television per night.
 Average is not good.

 You must live different.
 You must be proactive with your lifestyle design.

 You’ve probably thought about doing things differently.
 You’ve developed a desire for more control.
 But for some reason, you’re waiting for permission to go ahead and finally take action on it.
 If so, then by all means, consider this “Permission Granted.”